IgniteUI/igniteui-docfx/en/components/general/framework-and-features/data-analysis.md

 ### Conditional Cell Formatting
 If you have a Grid with thousands of rows of data it would be very difficult to see patterns and trends just from examining the raw information.
 Similar to charts and sparklines, `Conditional formatting` provides another way to visualize data and make it easier to understand.

-Understanding conditional formatting - it allows you to automatically apply formatting such as colors and data bars to more cells based on the `cell value` range selection.
-The sample below demonstrates how you can configure the Grid to apply `Conditional Formatting`.
-In depends on the `Conditional formatting selection type` what condition `rules` will be shown.
-Below you will find the predefined styles (presets) that you can use in order to quickly apply Conditional formatting to your data.
+Understanding conditional formatting - it allows you to automatically apply formatting such as colors and data bars to cells based on `their value` in the range selection.
+The [sample below](#demo) demonstrates how you can configure the Grid to apply `Conditional Formatting`.
+It depends on the `Conditional formatting selection type` what condition `rules` will be shown.
+Below you will find the predefined styles (presets) that you can use in order to quickly apply conditional formatting to your data.

 #### Number range selection
 - `Data Bars` - Data bars can help you spot larger and smaller numbers, such as top-selling and bottom-selling products.
 This preset makes it very easy to visualize values in a range of selected cells.
 A longer bar represents a higher value.
-The cell that holds 0 value has no data bar and the cell that holds the maximum value (95) has a data bar that fills the entire cell (Positive values are with `green` color).
-All other cells are filled proportionally.
-If the cell has negative values, the bar will be `red`.
+A cell that holds  value of 0 has no data bar all other cells are filled proportionally.
+Positive values are with `green` color  and  negative values will be `red`

 ![](../../../images/general/data-bars-formatting.png)